Sunday, September 22, 2024

 - American Neurological Association (ANA) Meeting in Philadelphia

-The annual meeting for the ANA was held this year in Boston!
+The annual meeting for the ANA was held this year in Philadelphia!
 It was such a great time.
 The IDEAS (Inclusion/Diversity/Equity/Anti-Racism/Social Justice) committee held a reception one evening during the conference.
 As one of the recipients of the IDEAS Junior Member Award, I gave a brief presentation about my research.
 Admittedly, I was much too excited while preparing the PowerPoint and added more preliminary data than necessary :) We were also given the opportunity to share a little bit about what inspired us to pursue our respective areas of research.

 Let's talk food!
 I ate from a few different places and they were pretty delicious: